Lucy Letby: Expert panel investigation

-During Letby's 2022–2023 trial, the prosecution's expert witness Dewi Evans referred to a 1989 article written by Shoo Lee, a Canadian neonatologist, to diagnose air embolism as the mechanism of murder of the babies.
-Lee, the president of the Canadian Neonatal Foundation, was not called as an expert witness during Letby's trial and, living in Canada, did not hear about the use of his research until after the verdict.
-Upon learning about the case, he became concerned that his research had been misused.
-After Letby's unsuccessful application for leave to appeal in 2024, Lee convened a panel of 14 medical experts from six countries to review all of the cases from Letby's trials.
-They were provided with the medical records and relevant witness testimony by Letby's barrister, but accepted no payment and committed to releasing the findings even if they did not favour Letby.
+During Letby's 2022–2023 trial, the prosecution's expert witness, Dewi Evans, relied on a 1989 article by Canadian neonatologist Shoo Lee to support a diagnosis of air embolism as the mechanism of death in several cases.
+Lee was not called as a witness.
+He did not learn that his research had been cited in the trial until after the verdict.
+Lee expressed concern that his work had been misapplied.

-On 3 February 2025, Lee appeared in a press conference with Letby's barrister Mark McDonald, the MP David Davis, and neonatologist and former president of the Royal College of Paediatrics and Child Health, Neena Modi.
-Lee reported that the panel "did not find any murders" and that "in all cases, death or injury were due to natural causes or just bad medical care".
-Days later, he called for Letby to be immediately released from prison and placed under house arrest until the case can be retried.
-In parallel, Letby's legal team applied to the Criminal Cases Review Commission, which deals with potential miscarriages of justice, to review the case.
+Following Letby's unsuccessful application for leave to appeal in 2024, at the instruction of Letby's defence, Lee convened a panel of 14 medical experts to "review all of the cases from the trials."
+Letby's defence team provided the panel with medical records and other evidence.
+On 3 February 2025, Lee presented the findings of his panel at a press conference.
+Lee stated that the panel "did not find any murders" and concluded that "in all cases, death or injury were due to natural causes or just bad medical care".